A business analyst (BA) has an essential role and often acts as an intermediary between end-users and project managers.

 Nope.
-Just way too boring and indistinguishable from hundreds of other cover letters.
-If you use something similar, they’ll suspect you’re using a form letter or just don’t care.
+Boring and indistinguishable from hundreds of other cover letters.
+If you use something similar, they’ll suspect you’re using a form letter or don’t care.

-You’ve got to be creative and original.
-Give them something unique that shows how your values and qualifications align with the organization’s needs.
+Be creative and original.
+Give employers something unique that shows how your values and qualifications align with the organization’s needs.
 Leverage your enclosures to save space and give them additional information.
-Convince employers that you’re not merely looking for a job (even if you are).
+Convince employers you’re not merely looking for a job (even if you are).

 Use your last sentence or two as a call to action.
 Indicate your anticipation of a follow-up or interview.
 For example:

 My keen attention to detail, in-depth understanding of enterprise systems, Agile expertise, and passion for creating innovative solutions will equip me to help TrialSpark perform more clinical trials and, ultimately, improve the quality of life for those with chronic illnesses.
 It would be an honor to grow with TrialSpark, and I’m eager to discuss the next steps with you at your earliest convenience.
 Thank you for your consideration.